Kumite: Delivering strikes

 All types of sparring allow the martial artist to develop both control and experience in delivering powerful strikes against an opponent.
 In full contact karate, punches are often "pulled" to some slight extent in training, to minimize the occurrence of injuries that would interrupt practice.
 However, some karate schools use protective gear in free sparring, so that strikes can be delivered closer to their full power.
 Most karate clubs and most styles of karate combine some controlled full-contact sparring and some sparring with protective gear (from gloves to feet pads and up to full head and even chest guards such as in taekwondo).

 However, a few more traditional clubs that never use protective gear for sparring (except groin and mouth guards that protect against accidental injuries) argue that a karateka will not be able to make their most powerful strike when sparring in the dojo (against a friend whom they no doubt do not want to injure) even if this opponent is wearing protective clothing.
 Therefore, the karateka will still be using some level of control, as is obviously necessary, and cannot truly capture the spirit of one lethal strike whilst sparring.
 Except for a life or death self-defense situation, the spirit and power of the single lethal strike can only be achieved when a karateka does not have to avoid injuring their training partner.
 The traditionalists therefore argue that there is no benefit to sparring with more forceful strikes.

-However, in Kyokushin Karate no padding is used and fighters do not "pull their punches" as fights are finished by knockdown.